 By Gopal Sharma

-KATHMANDU -Nepal’s parliament approved a U.S. infrastructure grant of $500 million which critics say undermines the Himalayan nation’s sovereignty as protesters opposed to the proposed funds clashed with police, officials and witnesses said on Sunday.
+KATHMANDU -Nepal’s parliament on Thursday postponed debate on $500 million in U.S. aid that critics say undermines sovereignty as protesters opposed to the proposed funds clashed with police outside the assembly, officials and witnesses said.

 The Millennium Challenge Corporation (MCC), a U.S. government aid agency, agreed in 2017 to provide the aid in a grant to fund an electricity transmission line and road improvement project.

 The aid does not need to be repaid and Washington says it comes without conditions.

 But opponents, many wary of U.S. influence in the region, say the aid would undermine Nepal’s laws and sovereignty, as it would not have sufficient oversight over the projects.

 Major political parties, including those in the ruling coalition, are divided over whether to accept the U.S. grant, which has yet to be ratified by parliament.